 Not every in bed co-sleeper is foldable; some are simply meant to be used at home only.

-Foldable co-sleepers are easier to travel with since they either fold small enough to fit into a bag or suitcase, or they may come with some sort of handle or straps for carrying.
+Foldable co-sleepers are easier to travel with since they either fold small enough to fit into luggage, or they may come with some sort of handle or straps for carrying.

 Freestanding bassinets may be more like what you picture when you hear the word “bassinet” and just look like a portable crib.